smurdock-UVic/Building-communities/README.md

 This repository holds supporting data files and R code associted with the manuscript:

-**Building communities among microbes, meiofauna and macrofauna at hydrothermal vents**
+**Recognizing communities among microbes, meiofauna and macrofauna at hydrothermal vents**
 *Sheryl A. Murdock, Verena Tunnicliffe, Rachel E. Boschen-Rose and S. Kim Juniper*
 (Submitted to ISME Journal, November 2020)